ssorj/skupper-example-ansible/README.md

 [![main](https://github.com/ssorj/skupper-example-ansible/actions/workflows/main.yaml/badge.svg)](https://github.com/ssorj/skupper-example-ansible/actions/workflows/main.yaml)

-#### A minimal HTTP application deployed across Kubernetes clusters using Skupper

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services across cloud providers, data centers, and edge sites.